 The History of Tequila

 It didn't take long for tequila to be produced throughout the country and Jose Cuervo was the first to commercialize the product.
-The late 1800s saw the first imports to the U.S. and the following Mexican Revolution and World Wars added to the international popularity of tequila.
+The late 1800s saw the first exports to the United States and the following Mexican Revolution and World Wars added to the international popularity of tequila.

-How is Tequila Made?
+How Is Tequila Made?

-The Agave Plant: Tequila is made by distilling the fermented juices of the blue agave plant with water.
-The agave is a member of the lily family that looks like a giant aloe vera plant with spiked barbs on the tips.
+The Agave Plant: Tequila is made by distilling the fermented juices of the Weber blue agave plant with water.
+The agave is a member of the lily family and it looks like a giant aloe vera plant with spiked barbs on the tips.
 After seven to ten years of growing, the agave plant is ready to be harvested and used in the production of tequila.

-Underground, the plant produces a large bulb called a piña, which has the look similar to a pineapple.
-The agave's spiky leaves are removed and the piñas are quartered and slowly baked in steam or brick ovens until all starches are converted to sugars.
+Underground, the plant produces a large bulb called a piña, which looks similar to a white pineapple.
+The agave's spiky leaves are removed and the piñas are quartered and slowly baked in steam or brick ovens until all the starches are converted to sugars.
 The baked agave is crushed in order to extract the plant’s sweet juices, which are then fermented.

-Tequila that is not 100% agave is called mixto because it is blended with sugar and water during distillation.
+Tequila that is not 100% agave is called mixto (mixed) because it is blended with sugar and water during distillation.
 Mixto tequilas can be produced outside of Mexico.
-Until a few years ago, mixtos were the main tequilas produced, though now the majority of the tequila you find is the Tequila 100% de Agave.
+Until around the turn of the 21st century, mixtos were the main tequilas produced.
+Today, the majority of the tequila you will find is "Tequila 100% de Agave."

-Distillation: Tequila is distilled in either pot or column stills until it reaches around 110 proof.
-The result is a clear spirit with a significant amount of congeners.
-Some tequileros re-distill the tequila to produce a cleaner liquor.
-Before bottling, the distillate is cut with water to obtain the bottling strength, which typically is around 80 proof, or 40% alcohol by volume.
+Some tequileros (tequila producers) re-distill the tequila to produce a cleaner liquor.
+Before bottling, the distillate is cut with water to obtain the bottling strength, which typically is around 80 proof, or 40 percent alcohol by volume (ABV).

 The 5 Types (Tipos) of Tequila

-Silver tequila is primarily used for mixing and are perfect for almost any tequila cocktail and often smoother than the gold tequilas for shots.
+Silver tequila is primarily used for mixing and is perfect for almost any tequila cocktail and often smoother than the gold tequilas for shots.
 If you are looking for a quality, affordable, all-around tequila to keep in stock, a blanco is your best option.

-Joven or Gold Tequila (Tipo 2): Joven (young) or oro (gold) tequilas are the ones that many drinkers are familiar with, particularly if you spent any time doing tequila shots in the last few decades of the 20th Century.
+Joven or Gold Tequila (Tipo 2): Joven (young) or oro (gold) tequilas are the ones that many older drinkers are familiar with, particularly if you spent any time doing tequila shots in the last few decades of the 20th century.
 Gold tequilas are responsible for many bad tequila experiences and were the most widely distributed in the U.S. during that time.

 These are often unaged tequilas that are typically mixtos and have been colored and flavored with caramel, oak extract, glycerin, syrup, and other additives.
 While many gold tequilas leave something to be desired in comparison to the other classes, there are now a few decent bottlings available.
 If you are going to drink a gold tequila, stick to heavily flavored cocktails or (if you must) shots.

-Reposado Tequila (Tipo 3): Reposado, or rested, tequilas are aged in wood casks for a minimum of 2 months and many are aged from 3-9 months.
+Reposado Tequila (Tipo 3): Reposado (rested) tequilas are aged in wood casks for a minimum of two months and many are aged from three to nine months.
 The barrels mellow the flavors of a pure blanco and impart a soft oak flavor to the agave as well as giving the tequila its light straw color.

-These tequilas spend over 4 years in barrels and have a profile that rivals some of the oldest whiskies you can find.
+These tequilas spend over four years in barrels and have a profile that rivals some of the oldest whiskies you can find.
 Logically, the price of these tequilas reflects their extra time in the barrel and these are ones that you will want to save for straight sipping, enjoying every second of the experience.